-“nEmesis has proved to be a useful tool for quickly and accurately identifying facilities in need of support, education, or regulation by the health department,” said Lauren DiPrete, senior environmental health specialist for the Southern Nevada Health District.
+“nEmesis has proved to be a useful tool for quickly and accurately identifying facilities in need of support, education, or regulation by the health department,” says Lauren DiPrete, senior environmental health specialist for the Southern Nevada Health District.

-“Adaptive inspections allow us to focus our limited resources on the restaurants with problems,” said Brian Labus, a visiting research assistant professor at the University of Nevada Las Vegas’s School of Community Health Sciences.
+“Adaptive inspections allow us to focus our limited resources on the restaurants with problems,” says Brian Labus, a visiting research assistant professor at the University of Nevada Las Vegas’s School of Community Health Sciences.
 “The sooner we find out about a problem, the sooner we can intervene and keep people from getting sick.”

 The research received an Innovative Applications of Artificial Intelligence award at AAAI as one of the best deployed applications of AI with measurable benefits.

 “Adaptive inspections are significantly more effective and can make a real dent in the statistics,” Sadilek said.
 “This case shows how you can use public data to improve public health.”